hackclub/hackclub/workshops/shared_clipboard/README.md

 ## Building it!

-Open up your favorite editor (I recommend VS Code and GoLand), make a new file titled `myclip.go` (you can name it whatever you want, really) and add in
+Open up a new project in your favorite editor (I recommend [VS Code](https://code.visualstudio.com/download) or [GoLand](https://www.jetbrains.com/go/download/)).

+Once you have a new project set up, make a new file titled `myclip.go` (you can name it whatever you want, really) and add in:

 ```go
 package main